-Designed for students who wish to pinpoint and understand their individual spectrum of learning aptitudes and current achievement levels.
-Not open to student with credit in GENST 151.
+Designed for students who wish to better understand their individual spectrum of learning aptitudes including current achievement levels.
+Eligibility for academic accommodations may be considered based on testing information using step-by-step guidelines mandated by the California Community College system.
 Grades are CR/NC.